urban233/PySSA/docs/pyssa-documentation/docs/help/project/open_project.md

      In this dialog you can ...

     - open a project from your workspace.
-    - search a project name in your workspace.
+    - search for a project name in your workspace.

 </div>